metocean/moana-bufrtools/README.md

 At the moment we provide the option to decide if only the final upcast should be extracted, or the full deployment. `upcast=True` or `upcast=False`.

-Additionally, as default we are only using mangōpare sensors data that has a Quality Control Flag of Good (`QC_flag=1`), to use Good and Probably good data set `QC_flag=[1,2]`.
+Additionally, as default we are only using mangōpare sensors data that have passed all the Quality Control tests (`QC_flag=1`).
+However, data that failed a test but can probably be classified as good data can also be used `QC_flag=[1,2]`.
 To see more about mangōpare sensors quality control please visit the [moana-qc repository](https://github.com/metocean/moana-qc.git).

 ## Installation
 To install the toolbox and additional requirements please use the following